-- 1. After a transaction gets approved multiple times in the low load regime, its cumulative weight will grow with speed λw , where w is the mean weight of a generic transaction. - 2.
+- 1. After a transaction gets approved multiple times in the low load regime, its cumulative weight will grow with speed $\lambda w$ , where w is the mean weight of a generic transaction. - 2.
 In the high load regime, there are two distinct growth phases.
-First, a transaction's cumulative weight H(t) grows with increasing speed during the adaptation period according to (9).
-After the adaptation period is over, the cumulative weight grows with speed λw (Figure 4).
-In fact, for any reasonable strategy the cumulative weight will grow with this speed after the end of the adaptation period because all incoming transactions will indirectly approve the transaction of interest.
+First, a transaction's cumulative weight H(t) grows with increasing speed during the adaptation period according to (8).
+After the adaptation period is over, the cumulative weight grows with speed $\lambda w$ (Figure 4).
+In fact, for any reasonable strategy the cumulative weight will grow with this speed after the end of the adaptation period because all incoming transactions will indirectly approve the transaction of interest. - 3.
+One can think of the adaptation period of a transaction as the time until most of the current tips indirectly approve that transaction.
+The typical length of the adaptation period is given by (7).